Epic roads and mysterious tribes

 Introductory briefing about the region, the route and the set of rules to observe while travelling in Pakistan.

 We'll spend the day touring Islamabad, a city where the country's past, present and future bump into each other amid the exotic bazaars and modernist architectures.

 Lunch, dinner and overnight in Islamabad.

 DAY 2 - Peshawar

-Peshawar is not only a fascinating and at the same time intimidating gargantuan frontier town of drug trafficking, tribal feuds and black markets: this is also a place of ancient Islamic architectures and fading colonial grandeur, eternal tribal feuds and smugglers’ markets.
+Peshawar is a fascinating and at the same time intimidating gargantuan frontier town of ancient Islamic architectures, fading colonial grandeur, eternal tribal feuds and smugglers’ markets.

 Dinner and overnight in Peshawar.